-There is nothing like the wholesome thrill of introducing a Tigger-clad child to the joys of a night spent ringing neighbors' doorbells in return for candy.
-And what goes on at most of LA's theme parks in October is, indeed, nothing like that wholesome thrill.
+What goes on at LA's theme parks in October is nothing like the wholesome thrill of a Tigger-clad child ringing doorbells for candy.
 It may seem like Los Angeles celebrates a night that's all about children with an awful lot of entertainment that is clearly not for children, but these frightful haunts keep the Halloween fun going for older kids, for teens, and even for adults who indulge in guilty gruesome pleasures.
 But how to know which haunts are best for which ages?
 We've braved a few of them to share our reviews of just how scary is scary.

 Looking for something not quite so scary, and a good deal cheaper?
 Check out these haunts that are mostly free and in private yards.